Older Adult Mental Health Sub Network

-The Older Adult Mental Health Sub Network has a broad membership that is supported by a Steering Group and is sponsored by the North Metropolitan Health Service, who provide administrative support.
+The Older Adult Mental Health Sub Network has a broad membership that is supported by a Steering Committee and is sponsored by the North Metropolitan Health Service.

-The Steering Group is co-chaired by Dr Angela McAleer and Ms Clare Bestow.
+The Steering Committee is co-chaired by Dr Ms Clare Bestow and Dr Helen McGowan.